sam-fletcher/uneasy/docs/OPERATIONS.md

 If someone posts something awful: delete the game (see above) if it's scoped to one table, or delete the account if the abuse is coming from a specific player across games.
-There is no report button or automated filter — the feedback email is the only inbound signal, so keep an eye on it.
+There is no report button or automated filter — feedback submissions (pinged to the private Discord channel, see `handler/notify.go`) are the only inbound signal, so keep an eye on it.